Attempted assassination of Donald Trump in Pennsylvania: Aftermath

+Immediate aftermath

 Trump was transported to Butler Memorial Hospital for examination immediately after the shooting.
 The Secret Service had already called hospital officials and asked that the hospital be put on lockdown, putting into action an emergency plan that was created for when Trump spoke at another nearby rally in 2020.
 The lockdown lasted approximately three hours, with law enforcement from the Secret Service, FBI, Homeland Security, Pittsburgh police, and Butler police guarding the hospital's entrances.
 Shortly after his arrival, a Secret Service spokesperson confirmed that Trump was safe.
+According to journalist Jonathan Karl, Trump was quick to ask his aides how the shooting had been publicized, asking "How is it playing on TV" and remarking "We're going to make some big news, aren't we?"

-Trump's motorcade left the hospital at around 9:30 p.m.
-EDT bound for Pittsburgh International Airport.
+After Trump underwent several tests at the hospital, his motorcade left the hospital at around 9:30 p.m.
+EDT for Pittsburgh International Airport.
 Trump landed in Newark Liberty International Airport in New Jersey in the early hours of July 14 and spent the night at Trump National Golf Club Bedminster.
 Security at Trump Tower and the RNC was strengthened after the shooting.

-Approximately two hours after arriving at the hospital, Trump released a statement on his social media platform, Truth Social:
+About two hours after arriving at the hospital, Trump posted a statement on his social media platform, Truth Social:

 I want to thank The United States Secret Service, and all of Law Enforcement, for their rapid response on the shooting that just took place in Butler, Pennsylvania.
 Most importantly, I want to extend my condolences to the family of the person at the Rally who was killed, and also to the family of another person that was badly injured.
 It is incredible that such an act can take place in our Country.
 Nothing is known at this time about the shooter, who is now dead.
 I was shot with a bullet that pierced the upper part of my right ear.
 I knew immediately that something was wrong in that I heard a whizzing sound, shots, and immediately felt the bullet ripping through the skin.
 Much bleeding took place, so I realized then what was happening.
 GOD BLESS AMERICA!